 Yet we encounter Logan in 2017, now in his early 40’s, living on the Front Range of Colorado in a different and dying relationship, working a job he hates, and battling alcoholism, insomnia, and a decade-long creative rut.
 He is writing about that magical time in New York while revealing what’s happened to him — and Franklin and Alejandro — in the 20-odd years since.

-Only Everything is about art and ambition, intimacy and love, hopelessness and redemption, and the ruthlessness with which life can crush even the most beautiful of dreams.
-It is an inside view into the accelerating disintegration of the cultural promise that we can have it all.
+‘Only Everything’ is about art and ambition, intimacy and love, privilege and access, and the ruthlessness with which life can crush even the most beautiful of dreams.

 "Tragic, triumphant, and at times painfully self-disclosing, Only Everything beckons us into a world which, we realize once there, is actually our own.
 Martin-Smith knowingly and lovingly kicks the rust off long-forgotten passion and questions whose urgency we’d often rather forget: What makes art stay?
 Can love and art exist without each other?
 What’s worth risking for the life you’d die to live?
 Through meticulous observation and magnanimous narration, Only Everything reminds even the most cynical post-modernist what great fiction can do: reveal downright existential truths in the subtlest gesture.
 In this way -- and countless others -- Martin-Smith’s exploration of the American Dream’s more disheveled and melancholy cousin, the Artist’s Dream, illuminates the humble, heartbreaking path of transformation.
 Nothing more, nothing less … only everything."

 -- Angela Raines, writer and co-author of The Art of Money